etiennedub/pyk4a/README.md

 ```

 During execution, `k4a.dll` is required.
 The automatic detection should be able to find this file.
-It is also possible to specify the path to the directory by using the environment variable `K4A_DLL_DIR`.
+It is also possible to specify the DLL's directory with the environment variable `K4A_DLL_DIR`.
 If `K4A_DLL_DIR` is used, the automatic DLL search is not performed.

 ## Example